 Red Bird of Paradise Plant

-Keep an eye out for powdery mildew and aphids during the early stages of growth.
-Many times people confuse the Yellow Bird of Paradise tree or shrub (C. mexicana) with the Red bird of paradise.
+Keep an eye out for powdery mildew and aphids during the initial stages of growth.
+Many times, people confuse the Yellow Bird of Paradise tree or shrub (C. Mexicana) with the Red Bird of Paradise.
 Here is information on the Yellow Bird of Paradise.

 The Mexican bird of paradise is another plant that is similar in looks.
 For more information on the Mexican variety please follow this link.
 Mexican Bird of Paradise.

 USDA gardening 8 – 11

 Do you know the difference between the bird of paradise plants?
 Find out here.